Friends of Nachusa Grasslands

 To learn more about volunteering as a dragonfly/damselfly monitor, please complete the form on the "About Community Scientists" page.

 We’ve monitored dragonflies and damselflies since 2013 at Nachusa Grasslands.
-As of 2021, there are seven volunteer dragonfly monitors who report data to Nachusa Grasslands and the state of Illinois.
+Currently, there are about fifteen volunteer dragonfly monitors who report data to Nachusa Grasslands and the state of Illinois.
 Aesthetically, many dragonflies are beautiful.
 They make our natural areas a prettier place.
 But more importantly, because they spend so much of their life underwater as nymphs, dragonflies can tell us something about water quality and its changes over time.
 We also monitor dragonfly migration, which is still not completely understood by science.
 Dragonflies may also tell us about weather changes over time, as we follow their population and species numbers.

 Seeing Dragonflies and Damselflies at Nachusa Grasslands